wkhere/stackless/Doc/library/string.rst

    .. method:: convert_field(value, conversion)

-      Converts the value (returned by :meth:`get_field`) given a conversion type (as in the tuple returned by the :meth:`parse` method.)
+      Converts the value (returned by :meth:`get_field`) given a conversion type (as in the tuple returned by the :meth:`parse` method).
 The default version understands 'r' (repr) and 's' (str) conversion types.